AstarNetwork/astar-docs/docs/learn/governance/index.md

 There is no plan to deploy the solution on **Shiden** network.

+Regular _Substrate-style_ SS58 accounts can be used to participate in governance, as well as _Ethereum-style_ H160 accounts (via the `dispatch` precompile).

 ## Approach

 `Astar` reuses Polkadot’s so-called **v1** governance model due to its practicality.
 The core idea is to further decentralize the network, but not completely re-invent the wheel.